Assessing Student Learning

 Librarians can help you assess student learning of information literacy skills using a variety of methods and tools.
 Assessment is important so that we can make changes to instructional approaches if students are struggling with particular skills and to document that our students are meeting our learning goals.

-Contact Wendy Holliday, Coordinator of Library Instruction, or your Subject Librarian to discuss assessment options.
+Contact Kacy Lundstrom, Coordinator of Library Instruction, or your Subject Librarian to discuss assessment options.

 We prefer performance-based assessments because they measure students' information literacy skills on an authentic assignment or research task.